 - (a) Deputy Chief of Police

+- (b) Captain

-- (b) Lieutenant
+- (c) Lieutenant

-- (c) Sergeant
+- (d) Sergeant

-- (d) Senior Officer
+- (e) Senior Officer

 200.3.2 UNITY OF COMMAND

 The principles of unity of command ensure efficient supervision and control within the Department.
 Generally, each employee shall be accountable to one supervisor at any time for a given assignment or responsibility.
 Except where specifically delegated authority may exist by policy or special assignment (e.g., Canine, SWAT), any supervisor may temporarily direct any subordinate if an operational necessity exists.